BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 As for competition in the complement-mediated disease space, before it was acquired I wrote a couple of brief blog posts prior on Achillion Pharmaceuticals and highlighted promising data for the second generation Factor D inhibitor (will be hard to beat in my opinion):

-Figure 7: Promising PK data for Achillion's next generation Factor D inhibitors as compared to predecessor danicopan (Source: Achillion presentation slides)
+Figure 7: Promising PK data for Achillion's next-generation Factor D inhibitors as compared to predecessor danicopan (Source: Achillion presentation slides)

 It seems that despite the increasingly-crowded nature of this space, there will be more appetite from major players for assets with promising data and reasonable valuation.